WinawerLab/sco/README.md

 * `SOC_normalized_responses`: m-length list of 1 dimensional numpy
   arrays with n entries.
-The responses of each voxel after being put through the the second-order contrast calculation: `(x-c * x_bar)^2`, where `x_bar` is the average response across voxels to this image and `c` is the value of `Kay2013_SOC_constant` for this area.
+The responses of each voxel after being put through the the second-order contrast calculation: `(x - c * x_bar)^2`, where `x_bar` is the average response across voxels to this image and `c` is the value of `Kay2013_SOC_constant` for this area.
 Each entry in the list is the predicted response of all voxels